Buffalo and Susquehanna Railroad: North to Buffalo

-Although a great accomplishment at the time, there were already many established rail routes to get from North Central Pennsylvania to Buffalo.
+Although a great accomplishment at the time, there were already a number of established rail routes to get from North Central Pennsylvania to Buffalo.
 This new route was redundant, longer, inefficient with higher grades and switchbacks, and unnecessary.

 Although the line to Buffalo was technically completed by late 1906, there were still no passenger facilities.
 In February 1907, an arrangement was made with the Erie Railroad to use their tracks to facilitate regular Buffalo and Susquehanna passenger service to Buffalo starting on February 4, 1907.
 An agreement was previously made with the Lake Shore and Michigan Southern Railway to allow usage of their tracks, but it was noted that it would be quite some time before such a connection could be finished, so the Erie arrangement allowed passenger service to start almost immediately.

 With its northern and its southern extension now complete, the Buffalo and Susquehanna Railroad now ran 250 mi from Buffalo, New York, to Sagamore, Pennsylvania, and had more than 400 mi of track.
 Galeton, its center of operations, now had 4000 residents (1910 totals).

 In 1907 the Goodyear brothers formed a new railroad called the Potato Creek Railroad which hauled freight and passenger service.
 The Potato Creek railroad connected with the Buffalo and Susquehanna Railroad at Keating Summit, Pennsylvania, and ran 14 mi to Norwich, Pennsylvania.
 The Goodyears had a large lumber mill at Norwich, similar in operations as the mill at Cross Fork.
 In order to obtain the land to build the railroad, some of the properties needed to be condemned.
 This required that the Potato Creek Railroad be incorporated as a common carrier.
 In 1912, the Potato Creek line became busier as the Pennsylvania Stave Company was moved from Cross Fork to Betula.
 The logs were cut in Norwich, and transported to Betula for Stave making.
 Cut wood was also transported to the Keystone Chemical Company at Keystone.
 The final product of all of these industries eventually made their way onto the Buffalo and Susquehanna Railroad.